REACH – Remote E-Learning at Chestnut Hhill

 Teachers incorporate the online tools connected with their curriculum, using the Computer Lab Website, as well as the textbooks already used at school that students have access to at home.
 During regular office hours, teachers meet with parents, students, and faculty to provide additional support and conversation.

 On a typical day, a student should expect to complete four hours of schoolwork, which will include some time spent on Language Arts, Math practice, Science, Social Studies, Leader in Me, and listening to Read-A-Louds.

 Students also participate in their favorite specialist classes, with the specialists providing many and varied creative experiences.

 The learning curve was steep, and the time available to implement was tight.
 Our staff rose to the challenge and have embraced their new technology skills to connect with our community in new ways, including meetings with the Mayor of Bellevue, a local inventor, and state park ranger.
 Our music teachers hosted a virtual musical recital, and fourth grade students skyped with a scientist.

-We’re incredibly grateful to our wonderful community of educators, involved parents, and amazing students for the support and dedication to adopt a growth mindset as we work through this challenge together, and commit ourselves deliver continuity of learning.
-Current families can find out more here.
+We’re incredibly grateful for the growth mindset of our wonderful community of educators, parents, and students, and for the support and dedication, they have shown as we work through this challenge together.
+We are proud to commit ourselves to delivering continuity of learning wherever we are.